bveldhuyzen/XGREPLIST/perspective_nlzr/README.md

 #Advanced practical example:

 - Combine your CV, motivation letter, etc. into one PDF file and upload it to obtain doc_id.
-- Include full job description as input to be used by perspectives of choice that will review your doc_id.
+- Include full job description, job requirements, list of preferences, etc., as input (guidelines) to be used by perspectives of choice that will review your doc_id.
-- USE XGREPLIST to search for profiles of employees of $COMPANY involved in hiring procedure (e.g. HR), for managers of department where one is applying, and for CEO / higher management / director.
+- Use XGREPLIST to search for information of employees of $COMPANY involved in hiring procedure (e.g. HR), for managers of department where one is applying, and for CEO / higher management / director.
-- Use XGREPLIST extract_eyes to extract perspectives from search results.
-Manually edit perspectives were (deemed) required.
-For example, use the same perspectives in different states of being (e.g. grumpy, having a hangover, being almost retired, under a lot of stress, etc.) for greater combined quality of results.
+- Use XGREPLIST extract_eyes to extract perspectives from search results and create detailed profiles.
+Optionally, one can manually edit profiles were (deemed) required.
+For example, for greater combined quality of results, use the same perspectives in different states of being (e.g. grumpy, having a hangover, being almost retired, under a lot of stress, etc.).

 `xeyes ...`